-POST APPOINTMENT RECORDS
+6. POST APPOINTMENT RECORDS

+6.1.
 Statutory Accounting Records

-(i) Relating to the period prior to the appointment of a liquidator
+Relating to the period prior to the appointment of a liquidator

-- 22. The administrative receiver should establish appropriate accounting records as from the date of his appointment.
-The case of Smiths Limited v Middleton ([1979] 3 A11 ER 842) shows that he has a duty to render full and proper records to the company in order that the company (and its directors) may comply with the duties imposed by sections 221, 226, 227 and 241 Companies Act 1985 (preparation and approval of accounts). - 23.
-An administrative receiver is also under obligation to make returns of his receipts and payments pursuant to Rule 3.32 of the Insolvency Rules 1986.
-The statutory requirements and the best practice to be followed in the preparation of insolvency office holders' receipts and payments accounts are summarised in the statement of insolvency practice entitled "Preparation of Insolvency Office Holders' Receipts and Payments Accounts", to which members are referred for further information. - 24.
-When a liquidator is appointed, the Engel case would seem to apply so that the liquidator becomes entitled to possession of records (see paragraph 20 above). - 25.
-Administrative receivers have no statutory authority to destroy such records and on ceasing to act must hand these over to the company's directors or, if it is in liquidation, to the liquidator.
+- 6.1.1.
+The receiver should establish appropriate accounting records as from the date of his appointment.
+The English case of Smiths Limited -v- Middleton [1979] 3 A11 ER 842 shows that he has a duty to render full and proper records to the company in order that the company (and its directors) may comply with the duties imposed by Sections 221, 226, 227 and 241 Companies Act 1985 (preparation and approval of accounts). - 6.1.2.
+A receiver is also under obligation to make returns of his receipts and payments pursuant to Rule 3.9 of the Insolvency (Scotland) Rules 1986.
+The statutory requirements and the best practice to be followed in the preparation of insolvency practice entitled "Preparation of Insolvency Office Holders' Receipts and Payments Accounts", to which members are referred to further information. - 6.1.3.
+When a liquidator is appointed, the Engel case would seem to apply so that the liquidator becomes entitled to possession of records (see paragraph 5.1. above). - 6.1.4.
+Receivers have no statutory authority to destroy such records and on ceasing to act must hand these over to the company's directors or, if it is in liquidation, to the liquidator.

-(ii) Relating to the period after the appointment of a liquidator
+Relating to the period after the appointment of a liquidator

-- 26. As from the commencement of liquidation, the administrative receiver loses his status as agent of the company (section 44(1)(a) Insolvency Act 1986).
-The administrative receiver's obligation to make returns of receipts and payments and to maintain accounting records (paragraph 23 above) remains in force. - 27.
-Section 41 Insolvency Act 1986 allows any member, creditor, the Registrar of Companies or the liquidator to enforce these duties.
+- 6.1.5.
+The receiver's obligation to make returns of receipts and payments and to maintain accounting records (paragraph 6.1.2. above) remains in force after the appointment of a liquidator. - 6.1.6.
+Section 69 Insolvency Act 1986 allows any member, creditor, the Registrar of Companies or the liquidator to enforce these duties.